ntanis-dev/essentials-for-spotify/README.md

 I started this project in plain JavaScript, then halfway through rewrote the buttons and dials in TypeScript.\
 However I never had the grit to port the rest, so now it’s a hybrid mess, sorry about that. 😁\
 I only built it because when I got my first Stream Deck, every available Spotify control plugin fell short for my taste.

+## Support & Community

+If you are experiencing issues or you just want to join our community, feel free to [join our Discord server](https://discord.ntanis.dev/).

+## Donations

+If you've found my work helpful, any contribution is greatly appreciated.\
+There's absolutely no obligation, but you may do so through my **[donate portal](https://donate.ntanis.dev/)**.

 ## Disclaimer